PaymentHighway/paymenthighway-java-lib/README.md

 The Java Client is a Maven project built so that it will work on Java 1.7 and Java 1.8.
 It requires the following third party frameworks: Apache HttpComponents and Jackson JSON.
 It also uses JUnit test packages.

 **_Note:_**
+Version 1.10 always uses TLS 1.2.
+This fixes problems with Java 7 when older versions of TLS are no longer supported by the server.
+Custom HTTP client in PaymentAPI is now a constructor parameter instead of a setter.

+**_Note:_**
 At version 1.5 we changed `FormBuilder` to use _bulder pattern_.
 Old methods are deprecated.
 From now on optional parameters can be added to forms more easily (see [Example: How to use optional parameters](#example)).

 ## Installation